-6.1 Icelandic Horses as specified in Section 2 of The Studbook Rules shall be marked in accordance with at least one of the following systems:
+6.1 Icelandic Horses as specified in Section 2 of The Studbook Rules shall be marked in accordance with:

-6.2 Microchipping is an IHSGB requirement for all pure-bred Icelandic horses born in 1996 and later.
-Microchipping is mandatory for all horses born in the European Union from 2009 onwards.
+6.2 Microchipping has been an IHSGB requirement for all pure-bred Icelandic horses born in 1996 and later.
+Since 1 October 2018, it is a legal requirement for all horses to have a microchip.

 6.3 In the event of failure to comply with The Rules, the horse shall not be registered by the Society or in the case of a registered horse, such registration shall be suspended.

 7. Registration procedures to be followed by horse owners and the Studbook Office of IHSGB Ltd